Adam Froman

-Adam Froman (born December 18, 1987) is a former American football quarterback who played one season with the Spokane Shock of the Arena Football League (AFL).
-He first enrolled at Santa Rosa Junior College before transferring to the University of Louisville.
+Adam Froman (born December 18, 1987) is an American former professional football quarterback who played one season with the Spokane Shock of the Arena Football League (AFL).
+He played college football at Santa Rosa Junior College and the University of Louisville.
 Froman was also a member of the Atlanta Falcons and Winnipeg Blue Bombers.

-Early years
+Early life

 Froman played high school football at Maria Carrillo High School in Santa Rosa, California.
 He threw for 1,944 yards as a senior and also recorded 20 touchdown passes.

 College career

 Froman first played college football for the Santa Rosa Bear Cubs of Santa Rosa Junior College.
-He helped the Bear Cubs to an 8-3 season in 2008, including a 28-20 win over No. 2-ranked Sierra College in the West Bank Bowl.
+He helped the Bear Cubs to an 8–3 season in 2008, including a 28–20 win over No. 2-ranked Sierra College in the West Bank Bowl.
 He threw for 525 yards on 35 of 61 passing with three touchdowns in a win over Sierra and was named the game's Most Valuable Player.
 Froman tied the school record with seven touchdown passes in his third college start.
-He threw for a state-leading 3,876 yards and 40 touchdowns passes and was the NorCal Conference Offensive Player of the Year in 2008.
+He threw for a state-leading 3,876 yards and 40 touchdown passes and was the NorCal Conference Offensive Player of the Year in 2008.

 He later transferred to play for the Louisville Cardinals from 2009 to 2010.
 Froman recorded 17 touchdowns on 2,987 yards in 17 career games for the Cardinals.